-Stage 4: Castellane to Callas
+Stage 4: Castellane to Seillans

 After two tough stages it's time for an easier one!
-Not only are the climbs on stage 4 straightforward, we will descend far more than we climb.
+Not only are the climbs on stage 4 straightforward, we will descend more than we climb.

 We leave Castellane by a quiet, rural road to the south, and climb steadily for the first 5km at 6% though a limestone ravine.
+An easy descent takes us to another short climb and the village of Comps-sur-Artuby.

-We continue on minor roads until km 30, where we join the Route Napoléon for 7km of gentle climb until the turn-off to Mons.
+We continue on minor roads throughout, crossing the Route Napoléon at km 38 and then joining it briefly at km 53 before the turn-off to the col de Val Ferrière and Mons.

-We are back in hilltop village territory, and Mons is the first of several.
-It's a great place to stop for a coffee.
+We are back in hilltop village territory, and Mons is a great place to stop for a coffee before the final 15km to Seillans.